argonde/codeSkills/README.md

 [Databases](#contents)
 ---

+* [Awesome Postgres](#https://github.com/dhamaniasad/awesome-postgres):  The 'Awesome' page to be found on GitHub, loaded with every piece of info you might never need on PostgreSQL.

-* [Database course Stanford](https://online.stanford.edu/courses/soe-ydatabases-databases): A thorough introduction to databases, as well as one dedicated to [__relational databases__](https://online.stanford.edu/courses/soe-ydatabases0005-databases-relational-databases-and-sql), SQL, and database design.
+* [Database course Stanford](https://online.stanford.edu/courses/soe-ydatabases-databases): A thorough introduction to databases, SQL, and database design.
+Here you will also find a course dedicated to [relational databases](https://online.stanford.edu/courses/soe-ydatabases0005-databases-relational-databases-and-sql).

 * [MongoDB Tutorial](https://docs.mongodb.com/manual/tutorial/getting-started/): Official website offering tutorials and manuals on some of the most frequently used operations on a noSQL database, as well as online [courses](https://university.mongodb.com/courses/catalog).